swillner/flow-map/README.md

-# flow-map
+# Flow-Map
-Visualization of flows on world map, as used on zeean.net
+Visualization of flows on world a map, as used on http://zeean.net/visualization